danilovsnnv/danilovsnnv/README.md

-## AI/ML Engineer
+## Danil Ovsyannikov
+### ML Engineer / Data Scientist in fintech

-I have a academic foundation in applied mathematics and computer science, earned during my bachelor’s studies at Saint Petersburg State University of Economics.
+I have an academic foundation in applied mathematics and computer science, earned during my bachelor’s studies at Saint Petersburg State University of Economics.
 There, I gained a solid understanding of mathematics, economics, machine learning, and mathematical modeling.
-Currently, I am pursuing a Master’s degree in Artificial Intelligence at ITMO University — one of Russia’s leading institutions in the field of data science.
+Currently, I am pursuing a Master’s degree in Artificial Intelligence at ITMO University, one of Russia’s leading institutions in the field of data science and AI.

-Professionally, I work as a Data Scientist at Sberbank, the largest bank in Eastern Europe.
-My main focus is time series forecasting.
-I’ve worked on models for predicting corporate client activity, customer lifetime value (CLTV), and ecosystem engagement.
-My responsibilities include designing experiments, analyzing model forecasts, improving prediction quality, and presenting results to business stakeholders.
+Professionally, I work as an ML Engineer in Banco Plata, focusing on machine learning systems for risk-related decision-making, customer communication personalisation, and business process optimization.
+My work combines classical machine learning and explainable ML, deep learning, data analysis, and production-oriented development.
+I am interested not only in model quality, but also in how ML systems behave in real business environments and create measurable impact.

+Before moving into Plata, I worked as a Data Scientist at Sberbank, where I focused on machine learning for banking products, customer behavior modeling, time series forecasting, and personalized recommendations.
+This experience helped me build a strong understanding of financial data, experimentation, model evaluation, and collaboration with business stakeholders.

-In addition to my corporate experience, I contributed to the launch of Udarnik AI, a startup focused on ML services powered by large language models (LLMs).
-I was responsible for building machine learning services, data sourcing and validation, and system development.
+In addition to my corporate experience, I contributed to the launch of Udarnik AI, a startup focused on ML services powered by large language models.
+I was involved in building ML services, working with data pipelines, validating data quality, and developing production-ready system components.

-I’m particularly interested in building scalable, production-ready ML systems and applying machine learning to solve real-world business problems.
+On GitHub, I mostly share learning projects, course-related ML repositories, experiments, and personal tools, including a custom library for uplift modeling.
+I use it as a space to explore ideas, improve engineering habits, and document my growth as an ML engineer.
+I’m particularly interested in building scalable, reliable, and production-ready ML systems for real-world business problems.
 Always open to meaningful collaboration and continuous learning.